 Key Shrines at The Temple

-The temple is divided into four portions, the Garbh Griha, the Yajna Shala, the Bhoga Mandap, and the Natya Shala correspondingly.
-Within the Garbh Griha (Sanctum Sanctorum), the lingam of Lord Shiva is known as ”Swayambhu’ (Self-originated) and it is being worshipped as both Lord Shiva and Lord Vishnu.
+The temple is divided into four portions, the Garbh Griha, the Yajna Shala, the Bhoga Mandap, and the Natya Shala.
+Within the Garbh Griha (Sanctum Sanctorum), the lingam of Lord Shiva is known as ”Swayambhu’ (Self-originated), and it is being worshipped as both Lord Shiva and Lord Vishnu.
 On the foremost entrance, one can see a trident of Lord Shiva and Chakra of Lord Vishnu on either side of the door.

 The concord of the two sects is also seen here, where the deity is worshipped as Hari-Hara.
-The word ‘Hari’ denotes to Lord Vishnu and ‘Hara’ denotes to Lord Shiva.
+The word ‘Hari’ denotes Lord Vishnu, and ‘Hara’ denotes Lord Shiva.
 The Lingam is worshiped daily with milk, water, and bhanga.
 All the sculptures have been artistically decorated with beautiful draperies and ornaments.

 Time to visit Lingaraj temple

-The time period between January and March is worth visiting the temple, as one can overlook the divinity of the Shivaratri celebration around the premises of the temple.
-Non-Hindus such as Muslims, Christians, and others are not permitted to enter inside the temple but can observe the temple and its celebrations from the viewing platform situated outside the temple.
+The time period between January and March is worth visiting the temple, as one can overlook the divinity of the Shivaratri celebration around the temple’s premises.
+Non-Hindus such as Muslims, Christians, and others are not permitted to enter inside the temple.
+Still, they can observe the temple and its celebrations from the viewing platform situated outside the temple.

 Way to reach the temple

-Anyone planning to visit the Lingaraj temple can reach there by all three routes, like rail, road, and air.
+Anyone planning to visit the Lingaraj temple can reach all three routes, like rail, road, and air.

 By Air: Biju Patnaik Airport is the nearest airport situated at the heart of the city of Bhubaneswar and is associated with all major cities of the country such as New Delhi, Hyderabad, Kolkata, Mumbai, and Bangalore.